isocatxd/isocatxd/README.md

+# 🐱 isocat 🔥

-👋 Hello there, I'm isocat.
-Welcome to my profile! 🐱
+👋 Hello there.
+Welcome to my profile! 🐈

-Below is a brief description of myself, which will hopefully allow you to familiarise yourself with me.
+Below is a brief description of me and my interests, which will hopefully allow you to familiarise yourself with me.

 Although I've created various Windows-based applications in the past, my programming experience is fairly limited and is something I've recently set out to improve.
 As my knowledge increases, I plan on uploading some of the projects I create onto GitHub as a way of documenting my progress whilst simultaneously sharing my code for all to use.